h2non/OPEW/README.md

 Take into account OPEW is a beta experimental version.
 An improved new release with all feature is coming soon... keep updated.
 More info: <http://opew.sf.net>

-# Author

-OPEW was born in 2010 from an idea and personal project by Tomas Aparicio in order to supply some personal needs.
-OPEW is an one more another research project under continuous development and improvent.